rakeshkky/promptql-audio-assistant/README.md

 Hasura DDN Project available at: https://console.hasura.io/project/organic-liger-4989

 This Hasura DDN supergraph enables you to query in-ear monitors (IEMs) and their frequency responses.
-The AI assistant helps you explore the sound signature of a specific IEM and compare it with other IEMs or target responses.
+The AI assistant enabled by [Hasura PromptQL](https://promptql.hasura.io/) helps you explore the sound signature of a specific IEM and compare it with other IEMs or target responses.
+Also get the IEM recommendations based on your sound preferences and genres.

 ### Available Target Responses
 - **JM1** (new meta)